yiliny/yiliny/README.md

 ·

 ### Simulation of the vibrational ICD on model systems with reduced dimensions (Online internship due to COVID)

 Jun.
 2020 ~ Jul.
 2020

-Supervisor: Prof. Jérémie Caillat, LCPMR, Sorbonne Université
+Supervisor: Prof. Jérémie CAILLAT, LCPMR, Sorbonne Université

 · Numerical solutions of wave-functions by FORTRAN